MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 10. Test the report interactivity:

-    1. Select various building slices on the pie chart and observe changes on the time report.
+    1. Click various building slices on the pie chart and observe changes on the time report.

     2. Click on the column chart.
 Press the down arrow to turn on **Drill